Who We Help

 In 2006 Path to Africa identified an orphanage in the village of Mvuleni which was in need of assistance, and during the course of 16 months fundraised roughly USD$32,000 which was used mainly in construction at the centre.
 During this time PTA became aware of the acute poverty in the village and lack of access to basic needs of many of the local people, including food, safe drinking water, education and health care.
 When the work with this orphanage drew to a close, PTA looked into the possibilities of linking with a well established local organization to continue working in Mvuleni village.
 It was at this time that PTA was introduced to the work of local community based organization, Tanzania Children’s Concern.

 Tanzania Children’s Concern (TCC) is a local organisation originally based in the Pasua region of Moshi.
-Registered in 2005, the aim of this organisation is to help vulnerable children from the local community.
-The organisation obtained their own funding and built an English medium primary school, currently with approximately 160 students.
+Registered in 2005, the aim of this organisation is to help vulnerable children within the local community.
+The organisation obtained their own funding and built an English medium primary school, currently with approximately 200 students.
 The students attending the school greatly varies and while some students pay the regular fees to attend the school, approximately 30% of the students are not in a position to pay.
 Many of these 30% were surveyed and assessed by Path To Africa and considered to be most in need of assistance.
 These students have been provided with free placements which includes their schooling, lunch daily, uniforms and books.